Ghost Stories Tour: Opening acts

-The tour included supporting acts in only three dates: the first of them was American singer SZA at the Beacon Theatre in New York City, on 5 May 2014.
-She stated during an interview for Radio.com that "I can't even believe that was an opportunity or an option.
-I don't know why you would waste an opening slot on me".
-English band London Grammar then opened the Royce Hall concert on 19 May 2014.
-Lead singer Hannah Reid later commented talking with Martin was the "first time [she was] given any really excellent advice" about protecting her voice before shows and how to handle tensions in a group.
-Meanwhile, electronic duo AlunaGeorge were chosen to play songs from their debut album, Body Music (2013), in the two performances at Royal Albert Hall between 1 and 2 July 2014.
-They became a supporting act for A Head Full of Dreams Tour (2016–17) as well.
+The tour featured three supporting acts and American singer SZA was the first, opening for Coldplay at the Beacon Theatre in New York City, on 5 May 2014.
+She mentioned being surprised about the invitation during an interview for Radio.com: "I can't even believe that was an opportunity or an option".
+English band London Grammar were recruited for the Royce Hall performance in Los Angeles on 19 May 2014.
+Their lead singer, Hannah Reid, mentioned that talking with Martin was the "first time [she was] given any really excellent advice" about protecting her voice before shows and how to handle tensions in a group.
+The Royal Albert Hall shows on 1 and 2 July 2024 were supported by AlunaGeorge, who played tracks from their debut album, Body Music, released in 2013.
+They also made several guest appearances during the Head Full of Dreams Tour (2016–2017).

 Concert synopsis

 The band used a different set list for every show and, unlike previous tours, did not divided them into sections.
 For the performance at Sony Studios (which was later released on Ghost Stories Live 2014), they played singles "Paradise" and "Clocks"; followed them with all standard edition tracks from the tour's namesake album in order; and finished the concert with "Viva la Vida" and "Fix You".
 The remaining shows contained between 15 and 20 songs, combining Coldplay's back catalogue with their current material.
 With exception of "Another's Arms" and "O", all tracks from the new album were played in every tour date.

-Martin also stated they would be trying to incorporate a few rarities and fan favorites.
-During the song "Midnight", him and Guy Berryman performed with a laser harp, while Will Champion used a reactable.
-The latter accompanied the singer in "O" by providing "subtle guitar licks", as track was mostly played solo on the piano.
-In the Royal Albert Hall, Coldplay had a circular stage said to be particularly close to the audience.
+Martin also mentioned they would be trying to incorporate a few rarities and fan favorites.
+During the song "Midnight", him and Berryman performed with a laser harp, while Will Champion used a reactable.
+The latter accompanied the singer in "O" by providing "subtle guitar licks", as the track was mostly played solo on the piano.
+At Royal Albert Hall, Coldplay had a circular stage said to be particularly close to the audience.
 For their show in Sydney, the band invited Kylie Minogue to perform "Can't Get You Out of My Head" and a cover of "Where the Wild Roses Grow" by Nick Cave.
 The last concert from the tour saw them play "Christmas Lights".